 Matías Tarnopolsky (2009–2018) came to Cal Performances after holding senior leadership positions with the New York Philharmonic and Chicago Symphony orchestras in addition to working at London's BBC Radio 3, BBC Symphony, and BBC Proms.
 At the beginning of his tenure as Executive and Artistic Director, he articulated three major artistic values around which Cal Performances is organized—artistic excellence, advocacy, and accessibility—and which informed the extensive performing arts and education programming he implemented.
 Intent on deepening the relationship between the world's greatest orchestras and the UC Berkeley campus and community, in 2011 Tarnopolsky launched an ambitious orchestra residency program with an extensive campus visit by the Vienna Philharmonic.
 Subsequent residences have featured Valery Gergiev and the Mariinsky Orchestra, Esa-Pekka Salonen and London's Philharmonia Orchestra, and Gustavo Dudamel and the Simón Bolívar Symphony Orchestra, and have included lectures, master classes, and symposia.
 In his first season, Tarnopolsky launched Ojai North, an artistic partnership with the Ojai Music Festival, which has brought to Cal Performances such talents as Dawn Upshaw, Peter Sellars, Leif Ove Andsnes, Mark Morris, Vijay Iyer, and Patricia Kopatchinskaja.
 Under Tarnopolsky's leadership, Cal Performances grew into an organization that presents approximately 150 performances each year to audiences numbering more than 150,000, in addition to world-class educational programs that reach more than 20,000 young people annually.
 While at Cal Performances, Tarnopolsky was named one of Musical America's international "Movers & Shakers: 30 Key Influencers in the Performing Arts," was selected as Classical Music "MVP" of the year by the San Francisco Chronicle, and was awarded the Chevalier de l'Ordre des Arts et des Lettres by the French Ministry of Culture and Communication.

-Jeremy N. Geffen has been appointed as Executive and Artistic Director of Cal Performances beginning April 1, 2019.
-Geffen comes to Berkeley from Carnegie Hall, where he holds the position of Senior Director and Artistic Adviser.
+Jeremy N. Geffen serves as Executive and Artistic Director of Cal Performances.
+Geffen came to Berkeley from Carnegie Hall, where he held the position of Senior Director and Artistic Adviser.
 During his 12 years there, Geffen was instrumental in designing and directing visionary artistic projects, built deep and meaningful connections with artists and collaborators, cultivated community partnerships, and aided in the expansion of the organization's rich educational offerings.
 As part of Carnegie Hall's artistic planning team he led program planning and thematic development for the approximately 160 performances each season at Carnegie Hall, as well as the creation of a wide range of audience engagement programs.
 Geffen played a pivotal role in the expansion of Carnegie Hall festivals including this season's concerts dedicated to the impact of large-scale migrations on American culture.

-Rob Bailis joined Cal Performances in 2013 and was named interim artistic director, effective July 2, 2018.
-In this new role he leads the artistic planning team in curating all Cal Performances productions and presentations.
-Prior to that, as associate director, he curated the organization's dance and theater presentations, a position from which he both stewarded many of Cal Performances' most established and longstanding artistic partnerships, while also introducing a new generation of international talent to UC Berkeley stages.
+Rob Bailis joined Cal Performances in 2013 and was named associate director soon after.
+He served as interim artistic director from July 2018 through March 2019, leading the artistic planning team in curating all Cal Performances productions and presentations for the 2019-20 season.
+In his role as associate director, he has been especially involved in the curation of the organization's dance and theater presentations, a position from which he works closely with many of Cal Performances' most established and longstanding artistic partnerships, while also introducing a new generation of international talent to UC Berkeley stages.
 During his tenure, Bailis has been instrumental in developing collaborations with leading international artists and producing organizations dedicated to groundbreaking contemporary work, as well as contributing to the continuation and advancement of Cal Performances' commitment to excellence in classical music.
-Bailis was the lead designer behind many recent initiatives, including Berkeley RADICAL, which has deepened the organization's commitment to thematic curation and placed artists more directly in contact with the diverse audiences and communities that Cal Performances serves.
+Bailis has played a foundational role in designing many of its recent initiatives, including Berkeley RADICAL (Research and Development Initiative in Creativity, Arts and Learning), which has deepened the organization's commitment to thematic curation and placed artists more directly in contact with the diverse audiences and communities that Cal Performances serves.

 Bailis has been pivotal in developing a body of new work linked directly to UC Berkeley through major commissioning projects such as the creation of Dreamer, an oratorio by composer Jimmy López and librettist Nilo Cruz (scheduled for performances in March 2019), and the current five-year Joffrey Ballet residency and commissioning partnership, launched in 2017–18.
 He has welcomed and continues to foster audiences of the future through large-scale student-based initiatives including the annual student-curated Front Row program, which received over $1 million in support from The Wallace Foundation with the goal of encouraging UC Berkeley's undergraduate community to engage in hands-on collaborations in the live performing arts with guest stars and mentors including (to date) Lars Ulrich, drummer and co-founder of Metallica; author Daniel Handler; and comedian Margaret Cho.
 During the 2017–18 season, Bailis oversaw the production of Cal Performances' first exploratory Oakland series of performances held in unconventional and innovative venues throughout the city; the events on the series featured the work of artists from four countries, were performed in three languages, and included three companies making Cal Performances debuts in multidisciplinary arts forms.